RamblingCookieMonster/Citrix.NetScaler/README.md

     #Create a session on CTX-NS-TST-01.
 WARNING: creds sent in clear text when using AllowHTTPAuth!
 			  $session = Get-NSSessionCookie -Address ctx-ns-tst-01 -AllowHTTPAuth

+    #Get a list of all config objects on CTX-NS-TST-01
+			  Get-NSObjectList -Address ctx-ns-tst-01 -WebSession $session -ObjectType config -AllowHTTPAuth

     #Get some server information
         Get-NSserverConfig -Address ctx-ns-tst-01 -WebSession $session -AllowHTTPAuth | select Name, State, Domain